jclaf/jclaf/README.md

 Armed with a passion for Big Data, a dash of Python magic, and a knack for turning complex problems into creative solutions, I'm ready to dive into new challenges.
 Whether it’s wrangling data, building real-time platforms, or experimenting with machine learning, I’m all in!

 # 💫 About Me:
-🛠️ I’m currently working on: Designing high-performance data solutions and real-time monitoring platforms, with a focus on anomaly detection and predictive analytics using Python, Spark, and Docker.<br>💬 Ask me about: Big Data architectures, anomaly detection, recommendation systems, Python/Spark development, and deploying scalable solutions in the cloud.<br>⚡ Fun fact: I’m passionate about creative baking, love sci-fi cinema, and practice capoeira and salsa in my free time!
+🛠️ I’m currently working on: Designing high-performance data solutions and real-time monitoring platforms, with a focus on anomaly detection and predictive analytics using Python.<br>
+💬 Ask me about: Big Data architectures, anomaly detection, recommendation systems, Python/Spark development, and deploying scalable solutions in the cloud.<br>
+⚡ Fun fact: I’m passionate about creative baking, love sci-fi cinema, and practice capoeira and salsa in my free time!<br>
 🌍 Languages: English (B2), Spanish (A2), French (native)

 ## 🌐 Socials: